huyvd7/huyvd7/README.md

 # About me
+Huy is currently an Applied Science Intern in the Alexa Science Team at Amazon, where he is working on natural language processing.
+He holds a Master of Applied Science in Electrical and Computer Engineering from York University, Toronto.
+His Master's thesis was nominated for the "Best Thesis Award".

-Final year Master's student at Graph and Image Signal Processing (GISP) lab at York University, Toronto.
-My research focus is on combining deep learning with graph signal processing to solve various image processing tasks.
-Before joining YorkU, I was a Data Scientist at a big telecom company, where I leveraged data-driven algorithms to detect anomaly network issues.
+At York University, his research focus was on combining deep learning with graph signal processing to solve various image processing tasks.

+Prior to his study at York, he was a Data Scientist at a big telecom company, where he leveraged data-driven algorithms to detect anomaly network issues.

 <div align="center">
 <p><img align="center" src=https://github-readme-stats.vercel.app/api?username=huyvd7&theme=ayu-mirage&show_icons=true&custom_title=Huyvd7%20GitHub%20Stats&include_all_commits=true&hide=issues,contribs&count_private=true" alt="huyvd7" />